OlawaleJnr/disney-ui-clone/README.md

 - Recreated Disney+ home screen layout (hero banner, content rows, navigation)
 - Responsive layout that adapts to phone and tablet widths
 - UI animations for transitions and scrolling effects
-- Local persistence for simple UI state (watchlist/favorites) — repository topic indicates localstorage usage
+- Local persistence for simple UI state
 - Clean, modular Flutter widgets to separate layout and presentation

 > Note: The README above is based on repository metadata.
 For precise dependency and implementation details (exact packages used, storage library, state management approach), see `pubspec.yaml` and the `lib/` source files.